Google aims to get into the social SEO scene. Will its +1 offering be ‘liked’?

 According to Google “Your +1’s can help friends, contacts, and others on the web find the best stuff when they search.”
 Now if this is not a sign post of things to come, then we don’t know what is.
 Clearly the “+1”s will influence search results and social SEO, not only with your friends but across the Web in its entirety.

-There is now an incentive for you to get your site “liked” which brings us back to the most fundamental tenant of Search Engine Optimisation – content is king.
-Well it is now also Queen, Lord Mayor, Prime Minister, mum, dad and headmaster.
+There is now an incentive for you to get your site “liked” which brings us back to the most fundamental tenant of Search Engine Optimization – content is king.
+Well it is now also Queen, Mayor, President, mom, dad and headmaster.
 The genius here is that Google is now including human balancing checks in its search algorithm!!
 Whereas before the bots relied on “bounce rates” to access the relevance of your site, they now have real people to confirm the quality and relevance of your site.

 A small sample of the type of data at their disposal can be seen below: